|

 trade, so you need to get them into an excellent state of health to start off

-whether you have developed any areas of thickened skin on the soles of your
+whether you've developed any small areas of thickened skin on the soles of your

 feet.
 Sometimes this is referred to as "hard skin" but this is misleading.